holidayextras/WorkerJS/README.md

-#Introduction
+##Introduction

-WorkerJS makes it easy to write concise, concurrent Javascript.
+WorkerJS makes it easy to write lightweight, concise, concurrent Javascript.

-#The Basics

 ##Overview

 	<script type="text/javascript" src="WorkerJS.js"></script>
 	<script type="text/javascript">
 		var theRestOfMyCode;

 		$WorkerJS({
 		  // This is the 'Bridge'
+		  // Functions defined here become global functions in the Worker.
+		  // Functions defined here should sync data between Worker <--> theRestOfMyCode.
 		}, function() {
-			// This is the 'Worker'
+		  // This is the 'Worker', it runs in a WebWorker (in a separate context).
+		  // Functions defined in the Bridge exist in this global scope.
+		  // Functions defined here become properties of the 'instance' object in the Gateway.
 		}, function(instance) {
-			// This is the 'Gateway'
+		  // This is the 'Gateway', it allows interaction with the Worker.
+		  // Functions defined in the Worker become properties of the 'instance' object.
 		});
 	</script>

-##Gateway

-The Gateway provides an 'instance' object allowing interaction with the worker.

-##Worker

-The Worker defines the code which will be run in a WebWorker, in a separate context.
-All global functions defined here become properties of the 'instance' object.

-##Bridge

-The Bridge allows you to define accessors/mutators to make theRestOfMyCode available to the Worker.
-Any functions defined within the Bridge are made available within the public scope of the Worker.

-#Full Example

-##Working with Primes
+##Example Working with Primes

 	<!doctype html>
 	<html>